It turns out that we are not of one mind, that we are in fact multiple. By multiple I mean that we have Parts.

-So what has this got to do with Disordered Eating?
+So what has this got to do with our compulsive or controlled eating?

-When I was in the depths of my Disordered Eating I had key Parts that dominated.
+When I was in the depths of my challenges with food I had key Parts that dominated.
 My Restriction Part feared that if it didn’t stay focused on eating as little as possible, my body would change.
 It feared I would gain weight and draw attention to myself.
 Attention that might lead to judgement, humiliation and ultimately shame.

 The restriction triggered a Part of me who was sensitive to the deprivation I experienced.
 But the deprivation wasn’t just from the lack of food.
 I was a quiet child who felt too fearful to take up space, to have a voice and I kept much of who I was tightly inside.
 There was disconnection in myself and with others and little sense of belonging.